spacer

 Other information:

-Aberdeen is situated on the North Sea coast and is a major port city the oil & gas and emerging energy transition industries.
+Aberdeen is situated on the North Sea coast and is a major port city the oil and gas and emerging energy transition industries.
 NHS Grampian is one of the main employers in the area and provides primary and secondary care for a large geographic region.

 Inverness sits at the mouth of the River Ness on Scotland’s Moray Firth coastline.
 It is the capital of the Highlands of Scotland and has excellent facilities for culture, sport, and recreation.
 It too has good transport links with rest of the UK, making it a popular tourist location.
 A major attraction of the city is its proximity to the mystical Loch Ness and the rugged mountains of the Scottish Highlands and the Isle of Skye.
 Many people looking for a good work-life balance choose this city for its location.